April 2018. Northern California.

 - Point Reyes: 90 miles one way.

-So my solution was installing a DC charging port to extend the range of my EV.
+So we installed a DC charging port to extend the range of our Toyota EV.

 At the end of Septemeber 2015 Tony Williams of Quick Charge Power installed JdeMO on my Rav4 EV, and it was like I had a new car all over again.